 Dams and the Future

 Changing public values and a greater awareness about ecosystems and the importance of keeping them healthy have generated governmental and private efforts to lessen some of the impacts caused by damming rivers.
 Water officials say achieving a careful balance among agricultural, urban, and environmental interests is considered key.

 In 1972, for instance, the state Legislature moved to preserve the North Coast’s free-flowing rivers from development by passing the California Wild and Scenic Rivers Act, preserving about a quarter of the state’s undeveloped water in its natural state.
 The act prohibits construction of dams or diversion facilities, except to serve local needs, on portions or entire rivers around the state.

-There are some dams in the state eyed for removal because they are obsolete – choked by accumulated sediment, seismically vulnerable and out of compliance with federal regulations that require environmental balance.
+There are some dams in the state being eyed for removal because they are obsolete – choked by accumulated sediment, seismically vulnerable or out of compliance with federal regulations that require environmental balance.
 Dam removal is expensive, usually exceeding $100 million, not including the cost of initial studies.
 But for some dam owners the cost of removal is less expensive than effecting the necessary modifications such as fish ladders or seismic safety retrofits.

 In the Klamath River Basin there is an effort to restore the river by removing four hydroelectric dams — the largest such project in U.S. history.
 The aim is to improve water quality, revive fisheries and boost tourism.
 A 2020 agreement by California, Oregon, the Yurok Tribe, the Karuk Tribe, PacifiCorp and the Klamath River Renewal Corporation describes how the parties will implement the 2016 Klamath Hydroelectric Settlement Agreement and sets the terms for the removal of the four dams in 2023.